 - Sexual dysfunction.

 - Conditions that require revision surgery.

-If you or a loved one were injured during a back surgery — or from a delayed back surgery — contact the New Jersey medical malpractice lawyers at Mazie Slater Katz & Freeman.
-One of our orthopedic surgery and neurosurgery malpractice lawyers will respond as soon as possible to discuss your medical malpractice case.
+If you or a loved one were injured during a back surgery — or from a delayed back surgery — contact the New Jersey orthopedic malpractice lawyers at Mazie Slater Katz & Freeman.
+One of our orthopedic & neurosurgery malpractice lawyers will respond as soon as possible to discuss your medical malpractice case.